- Adaptation philosophy

 The San Francisco font license limits its usage to software running on iOS, macOS, or tvOS only.
 Therefore a fallback font is used when running on Android if the platform is debug-overridden to iOS or the default Cupertino theme is used.

 When using the Material package, certain icons automatically show different graphics depending on the platform.
-For instance, the overflow button’s 3 dots are vertical on iOS and horizontal on Android.
+For instance, the overflow button’s three dots are horizontal on iOS and vertical on Android.
 The back button is a simple chevron on iOS and has a stem/shaft on Android.

 The Material and Cupertino packages automatically trigger the platform appropriate haptic feedback in certain scenarios.